hashlab/hiring/README.md

 Today we are building:

-* Horizontally scalable micro-services written mostly in Node.js or Clojure
+* Horizontally scalable micro-services written mostly in Node.js or Go
 * Data storage in MongoDB and Postgres
 * Continuous Integration and Deployment into AWS, GCLOUD and Azure
 * A highly modular front-end that integrates the design team in the development process